-However, whether income is related or unrelated is complex with many exemptions and nuances.
-For instance, if those balloons were sold by a volunteer work force, the income might be considered mission related.
+Whether income is related or unrelated is complex with many exemptions and nuances.
+For instance, if those balloons were sold by a volunteer workforce, the income might be considered mission related.

 Similarly, income from an ice cream shop run by a nonprofit that employs the physically challenged youngsters that the nonprofit exists to serve would likely fall into the mission-related category.

 If income turns out to be unrelated to the nonprofit's mission, then the question becomes how much of that income is acceptable before triggering a tax bill or other issues with the IRS.

 Many large nonprofits such as universities and medical centers create many sources of income, some related and some not.
 Figuring out whether they owe taxes on any of that income requires the expertise of a team of tax attorneys.

 Emily Chan, an attorney who specializes in nonprofit issues, offered her opinion on the murky topic of how much unrelated income is too much, summarized here:

 Nonprofit organizations are generally limited in the number of unrelated business activities they can conduct.
 But the Internal Revenue Service (IRS) has not been specific about how much permissible earned income can be generated by unrelated sources.

 Although no fixed percentage limitation exists, there are two main reasons why unrelated business income raises concern for public charities and most other exempt organizations under Internal Revenue Code section 501(c).